pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 ```

 That's it!
 That's all the code you need to start using WebRTC's first API, getUserMedia().
-The code above gets a stream from your webcam and sets it as the video source using a bit of ES6 syntax as well.
-Try it out: you should be seeing a live stream of your beautiful self.
+The code above gets a stream from your webcam and sets it as the video source using a bit of ECMAScript 6 syntax as well.

+Try replicating the above by following these steps:
+- create a folder on your desktop labeled 'webrtc,'
+- place the index.html file inside the webrtc folder
+- create a folder labeled 'js' within the webrtc folder
+- place the main.js file inside the js folder
+- open a terminal and navigate to the webrtc folder
+- run 'python -m SimpleHTTPServer' on the terminal
+- go to localhost:8000 on your Chrome browser (important as the code in main.js is specific to Chrome)
+- you should be seeing a live stream of your beautiful self!

 The second API that WebRTC uses is RTCPeerConnection, which is what's responsible for exchanging data between peers.
 Let's go ahead and add a second video element to our HTML file and add IDs to distinguish between the two elements.